advance100/doc_webpack/hot-module-replacement-with-webpack.md

 If you visit [http://localhost:8080](http://localhost:8080) you should see the page with a red background and a input box.
 Type some text into the input box and edit `style.css` to have another background color.

-Wolla...
+Voilà...
 The background updates but without full page refresh.
 Text and selection in the input box should stay.

 Read more about how to write you own hot replacement (management) code: [[hot code replacement]]